wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/logs/configuring_log4j_properties.md

 3. Rebuild the related module and copy the built JAR file from the `target` directory to `<MI_HOME>/dropins` directory.

-4. Configure the custom appender as follows.
+4. Configure the custom appender in the `log4j2.properties` file as follows.

     ```properties
     appender.log4j2Custom.type = Log4j2Appender